starreeze/efuf/readme.md

        └── person_keypoints_val2014.json
    ```

-3. Download our constructed dataset `pos_neg.json` `sentences.json` from [] and put it to `dataset`.
+3. Download our constructed dataset `pos_neg.json` `sentences.json` from [huggingface dataset](https://huggingface.co/datasets/starreeze/efuf-unlearning-30k) and put it to `dataset`.
 The dir tree should contain at least the following:
    ```
    dataset
    ├── llava [...]